 - Visit the Zoo: All public places are closed, but this does not impede your child to enjoy some fun.
 Some zoos have created a virtual tour that families can enjoy for free.
 The following zoos offer a virtual guided tour that will ensure fun and entertainment for your little ones.

 - Visit a Museum: If your children are a little older, a museum tour can be interesting too!
-These offer free virtual tours and can be incredible choices to learn and have fun.
+These 12 museums offer free virtual tours and can be incredible choices to learn and have fun.

 Friends and Interaction